KadijaT02/responsepipeline/README.md

 4. **app** contains the files required to run the web app where the user can input a message and get classification results.

-Important Note: the size of the Machine Learning pipeline being more than 100MB, the model was stored using the Git Large File Storage extension.
+**Important Note**: the size of the Machine Learning pipeline being more than 100MB, the model was stored using the Git Large File Storage extension.